-Medical Marijuana vs Adult Use Marijuana Rules
+Medical Marijuana vs Adult Use Marijuana Rules In Massachusetts

 Massachusetts and marijuana have a long history together.
 In 1911, the state became the first to prohibit cannabis without a prescription.
 Fast forward almost a century to 2008 when Massachusetts became one of the first states on the East Coast to decriminalize marijuana in small amounts.